Creskendoll/Alcazar/README.md

 # Alcazar
-Alcazar [will be] a necessarily 2fa based password manager using PBKDF2 / AES with multiple layers of encryption written in Go.
+Alcazar [will be] a necessarily 2fa based password manager using PBKDF2 / AES with multiple layers of encryption.

-For a working python CLI password manager, see `./CLI`.
+For a working python CLI secret vault written in Python, see `./CLI`.
+For a WIP server vault, see `server`.
+For a WIP desktop vault, see `desktop`.